mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **Official Recognition (1000 CR)**

-Queen Aelindra II Aethermere faced an uncomfortable choice in 1000 CR.
+Queen Elaria Aethermere faced an uncomfortable choice in 1000 CR.
 House Thornveil had become too wealthy, too powerful, and too useful to ignore.
 Their alchemical products saved lives across the continent, even as their methods violated every principle the crown claimed to uphold.
 In the end, pragmatism won.
 The Queen granted the Thornveils nobility—reluctantly, with visible moral disapproval, but granted nonetheless.
 By this time, Marshaven's population had reached 5,000, and the Thornveil economic empire was too entrenched to challenge.

 ### Modern Era (1100-Present)